 While waiting for a response, he continued walking behind the gurney across the hall into the smaller trauma room (T-2).
 A young nurse, with chopped blond hair and a tattoo of a spider crawling up the side of her neck, walked up and followed them into the room.
 Without any instructions, she put a pulse ox (to measure the oxygen concentration of the patient’s blood) on Erika’s finger.
 She placed an oxygen tube around her face and under her nose, carefully as not to disturb her head at all.
 It looked like she had done this delicate maneuver to the point of becoming routine.
 Then she pulled over an IV tray with the tubing and needles already available.
 Dr. Bowen look at her, nodded, and smiled, “Great.
 D5W for now.”

 About that time, a woman’s voice came back across the microphone/speaker.
 “That would be . . .
-Dr. Gibbs for neurosurgery and I’ve called him.
-He’s up on the floor and will be down in a minute.”
+Dr. Gibbs for neurosurgery and I’ve called her.
+She’s up on the floor and will be down in a minute.”

 Despite Curtis’ responsibilities being limited, he was feeling a physical shaking on his insides.
 His only assignment was to watch her breathing, but he was more aware of his own shortness of breath than that of anyone else.